davcarbajal32/Cal-Poly-Pomona-Transit-Data-Base-System/README.md

 Goal of the project is to make the system do the following:
 - Display the schedule of all trips for a given start location, destination, and date, including start time, arrival time, driver, and bus.

 - Edit the schedule (TripOffering table):

--Delete a trip offering (by Trip#, Date, and ScheduledStartTime).
+-Delete a trip offering (by Trip#, Date, and ScheduledStartTime

 -Add trip offerings (with all attributes provided).

 -Change the driver for a trip offering.

 -Change the bus for a trip offering.

 -Display the stops of a given trip (TripStopInfo).

 -Display the weekly schedule of a given driver.

 -Add a driver.

 -Add a bus.

 -Delete a bus.

 -Record the actual trip data (ActualTripStopInfo) for a given trip offering

 Technologies Used: